Krymnos/Provenance-System-for-IoT/README.md

 ```
 ### Building

-Execute `./mvn clean install` to build, and create jars.
+Execute `mvn clean install` to build, and create jars.